SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 "Yay!"

-We go silent and after a few moments of taking in this moment, then Pinkie asks, "Was that your wish?"
+We go silent and after a few moments of taking in this moment, Pinkie asks, "Was that your wish?"

 "Yes, I really like you and wanted to date you."

 "I'm glad I could make your wish a reality.
-And I'm glad I discovered I had the same with as you!"
+And I'm glad I discovered I had the same wish as you!"

 "Thank you, I'm glad too."